DevS0ni/MST100-Introduction-to-Microsoft-Services/README.md

     resources on a network.
   * Troubleshoot errors and problems with computers and the network to ensure the systems are always available.
   * Utilize the command line and scripting tools to perform administration and automate routine tasks.
-  * Gained a handsome knowledge on all of the topics of Data Structures & Algorithms namely-
+  * Gained a handsome knowledge on all of the topics of Microsoft Technologies & Securities namely-
      > Microsoft Technologies – 20%
         - Windows Server
         - Virtualization